 Land uses within the Linear Park consist of parking areas and pedestrian trails with recreational uses generally consisting of jogging, surfing, fishing, tide pooling, and bicycling.
-The Hillside Park supports a combination of passive and active recreation uses as well as private structures.
-The Hillside Park is primarily used by Park visitors for passive recreation such as surfing, hiking, and jogging.
-The I.4-acre athletic field in Hillside Park has been vacated from active sports use but supports other active recreation such as dog walking, Frisbee games, and unorganized neighborhood Park use.
+The Hillside Park supports a combination of passive recreation uses as well as private structures.
+The Hillside Park is primarily used by Park visitors for recreation such as hiking, jogging and surf access.
+The I.4-acre former athletic field in Hillside Park has been vacated from active sports use and is slated for regrading and revegetation per the Master Plan, but supports other active recreation such as dog walking, Frisbee games, and unorganized neighborhood park use.